margaretmf/margaretmf.github.io/poetry.md

 ## A Tree ##
 The tree that stands in front of my house has roots that go deep into the ground.
-The branches expand on into the sky.
+The branches expand outwardly and onwardly into the sky.
 The tree comes from a forest, the woods.
 The little sapling holds it strong.
 The timber keeps it steady.